 The phone rang, and I saw Little Joe straighten as he picked it up.
 A sudden serious look came over his face, and he quickly began writing stuff down into the log.
 He told whoever was on the other end, “Hold one, please.”
 Then he looked over his shoulder and said, “There’s a bad wreck, right in front of the Rainbow.
 A semi hit a car.”

 I put the coffee down and headed for the door.
-I ran to my patrol car, started it, and pulled out of the parking lot.
+I ran to my patrol car, got in, and started it.
 The minute I was on the road, I hit the over heads.
 The night club was less than a mile away, and I had my foot in the carburetor, the big 440 screaming with power.
 I was already on the radio, calling the Colorado State Patrol (the wreck would be their jurisdiction).
 “Alamosa, Conejos 4, I’ve a report of a 10-50 at 285 near county road 13.
 I don’t have any more info, but you better page out fire and EMS.
 A semi hit a passenger car.”

 “Copy that Conejos 4,” the state police dispatcher replied.
 “Paging fire and EMS out now.
 Let us know what’s going on when you get there.”